 When new processes are introduced, e.g. for feeding squibs with pyrotechnics, analyses of the igniting mixtures are made in the prepared and still explosive squib.
-Cracks, insufficient contacts or inhomogenities of the used elements have to be avoided, in order to allow an instantaneous ignition by means of the glow bridge.
+Cracks, insufficient contacts or inhomogeneities of the used elements have to be avoided in order to allow an instantaneous ignition by effect of the glow bridge.

-As testing methods are used radiography, cuts prepared for macroscopic or light microscopy examination as well as scanning electron microscopy with elemental analyses of the compounds.
+As testing methods radiography, macroscopic cross sections or light microscopy examination as well as scanning electron microscopy with elemental analyses of the compounds is used.

-Longtime experiences with examinations associated with the development have shown, that following elements or functions of a squib are the most common sources of failure and should be tested:
+Long term experiences with examinations associated with development have shown that the following elements or functions of a squib are the most common sources of failure and should be tested:

-1) gas-tight connection cap/support by means of welding or soldering, 2) defined predetermined breaking points of cap, 3) corrosion protection especially of the surface of the cap, 4) gas-tight and mechanically chargeable metallic glazing, 5) quality of contact of filament (thin filament on massive pin), 6) glow bridge with missing contact to pyrotechnics and 7) quality of pyrotechnics (moisture, fissures, bubbles, crumbles).
+1) gas-tight connection cap/support by means of welding or soldering, 2) defined predetermined breaking points of the cap, 3) corrosion protection especially of the surface of the cap, 4) gas-tight and mechanically resistant metallic glazing, 5) quality of contact of filament (thin filament on massive pin), 6) glow bridge with missing contact to pyrotechnics and 7) quality of pyrotechnics (moisture, fissures, bubbles, crumbles).

 Moisture has to be excluded from inside the squib because of the danger of corrosion.
-This can be obtained by using, on the one hand, very dry substances and, on the other hand, sealing or tight joint techniques.
+This can be obtained by using on the one hand very dry substances and on the other hand sealing or tight joint techniques.